peteroupc/peteroupc.github.io/random.md

 -  generating "salts" to vary cryptographic hashes of the same password,
 -  use in communications between two networked computers,
 -  use in transfer, transport, messaging, and other communication protocols, and
--  use in networked games where predicting future random numbers would give a player an unfair advantage.
+-  cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.

 They are also useful in cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.